brain-tec/runbot/README.md

 Runbot v5 use a set of concept in order to cover all the use cases we need

-- **Project**: regroups a set of repositories that workds togeter.
-Ususally one project is enought and default R&D project exists.
+- **Project**: regroups a set of repositories that works togeter.
+Ususally one project is enough and a default *R&D* project exists.
 - **Repository**: A repository name regrouping repo and forks Ex: odoo, enterprise
 - **Remote**: A remote for a repository.
 Example: odoo/odoo, odoo-dev/odoo
 - **Build**: A test instance, using a set of commit and parameter to run some code and produce a result.
 - **Trigger**: Indicates that a build should be created when a new commit is pushed on a repo.
-A trigger has bot trigger repos, and dependency repo.
+A trigger has both trigger repos, and dependency repo.
 Ex: new commit on runbot-> build with runbot and a dependency with odoo.
 - **Bundle**: A set or branches that work together: all the branches with the same name and all linked pr in the same project.
-- **Batch**: A containter for builds and commit of a bundle.
+- **Batch**: A container for builds and commit of a bundle.
 When new commit is pushed on a branch, if a trigger exists for the repo of that branch, a new batch is created with this commit.
 After 60 seconds, if no other commit is added to the batch, a build is created by trigger having a new commit in this batch.

 ## HOW TO